ricsanfre/pi-cluster/docs/_docs/logging.md

   This is a new [multiline core 1.8 functionality](https://docs.fluentbit.io/manual/pipeline/inputs/tail#multiline-core-v1.8).
   The two options in `multiline.parser` separated by a comma means multi-format: try docker and cri multiline formats.

-  For contained logs multiline parser cri is needed.
+  For containerd logs multiline parser cri is needed.
 Embedded implementation of this parser applies the following regexp to the input lines:
   ```
     "^(?<time>.+) (?<stream>stdout|stderr) (?<_p>F|P) (?<log>.*)$"
   ```